elineri/Kurs5_TimeReportingSystem/README.md

 ## API CALLS FOR PROJECT REQUIREMENTS
 ### 1. Get detailed information about a specific employee and their time reports
 - https://localhost:44397/api/employees/time/1
-- For another employee change
+- For another employee change id in the URL (.../employees/time/[id])

 ### 2. Get all employees working with a specific project
 - https://localhost:44397/api/projects/2/employees